omniV1/CST-339/workspaceCST-339/documentation/Milestone/Milestone6.md

 ## Executive Summary

-This milestone represents a significant advancement in our Airport Gate Management System (AGMS) project, focusing on the implementation of Spring Data JDBC for robust data persistence.
+This milestone represents a significant advancement in our Airport Gate Management System (AGMS) project, focusing on the implementation of Spring Data JDBC for robust data persistence and the integration of OpenAPI documentation.
 We've successfully transitioned from in-memory data storage to a fully relational database model, enabling reliable data storage, complex queries, and improved system resilience.
 The application now features a comprehensive data layer with clean separation of concerns, well-defined repositories, and optimized data access patterns.
-Additionally, we've implemented Spring Security to ensure proper authentication and authorization throughout the application.
+Additionally, we've implemented Spring Security to ensure proper authentication and authorization throughout the application, and enhanced the system with comprehensive API documentation using SpringDoc OpenAPI.

 ## Project Links
 - [GitHub Repository](https://github.com/omniV1/CST-339/tree/main/workspaceCST-339/src/Milestone)